ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 ***main_test.bal***

-This test stubs the behavior of the `get` function to return a specified sequence of values for each `get` function invocation. i.e., the first call to `get` will return the first argument and the second call will return the second argument.
+This test stubs the behavior of the `get` function to return a specified sequence of values for each `get` function invocation i.e., the first call to the `get` function will return the first argument and the second call will return the second argument.

 ```ballerina